 - The meteor has a complete autonomous app compiler.

 - Additional node modules are needed while developing, and so it will be necessary to pay attention to their updates and compatibility.

 - It only works well with Mongo DB DDP and not with anyone else.

 - Has to be used for the whole app, and not just for front or backend.

-Concetto Labs provides high-quality mobile application development as well as competitive web development frameworks through the use of latest technologies.
-We provide a one stop solution for all IT related services.
+Concetto Labs provides high-quality mobile application development as well as competitive web development frameworks through the use of the latest technologies.
+We provide a one-stop solution for all IT related services.